sotrh/learn-wgpu/docs/news/README.md

 # News

+## 0.7

+There were a lot of changes particularly to the `RenderPipelineDescriptor`.
+Most other things have not changed.
+You can check out the [0.9 PR](https://github.com/sotrh/learn-wgpu/pull/140) for the full details.

 ## November 2020 Cleanup, Content Freeze, and Patreon

 School is starting to ramp up, so I haven't had as much time to work on the site as I would like to.
 Because of that there were some issues piling up.
 I decided to tackle a bunch of them in one go.
 Here's a snapshot of what I did: